ortus-docs/coldbox-docs/Routing/adding_routes.md

 |statusText |string|false|---|The status text header to send with your response if using the response arguments|
 |condition|closure or UDF|false|---|A closure or UDF that MUST return *boolean* as a secondary check on the pattern matching and receives the matched *requeststring* as a parameter.
 Great for not only doing pattern matching but also CUSTOM conditions.|

-This is the meat and potatoes for enabling routing.
-You use this method to declare routes that will be dispatched by the interceptor.
-The syntax of these are similar to Ruby on Rails.
-The idea is that the number of variables in a URL will be the first indicator of which course to use.
-Basically, the interceptor goes through each rule in a top-down format and tries to match the incoming URL to the route.
-If a route matches it will try to create the appropriate event and extra variables in order to respond to a request.

-> **Important** You can pass any named argument and value to this method and the interceptor will create a new variable with the name of the argument in the request collection for you.
+> **Caution** You can pass any named argument and value to this method and the interceptor will create a new variable with the name of the argument in the request collection for you.
 This can be used as an alternative to using the matchVariables argument.